StuyCSDojo/dojo-resources/private_resources/source/software_installation_and_tips/software_tutorials/remote_file_transfer/ssh_tutorial.rst

 Here are some examples:
 ::

-   $ ssh patrick.chan@clyde.stuycs.org    // To connect from outside
+   $ ssh patrick.chan@clyde.stuy.edu      // To connect from outside
    $ ssh homer.stuy.edu                   // Switch to different lab machine

 ::

-   $ ssh patrick.chan@clyde.stuycs.org    // To connect from the outside
+   $ ssh patrick.chan@clyde.stuy.edu      // To connect from the outside
    $ ssh 149.89.150.100                   // Connect to homer with IP address